Alex Call Player Props: Nationals vs. Pirates

-Alex Call -- batting .250 with a home run, six walks and two RBI in his past 10 games -- will be in action for the Washington Nationals versus the Pittsburgh Pirates, with Rich Hill on the hill, on April 28 at 7:05 PM ET.
+Alex Call and his .447 on-base percentage over his past 10 games (76 points higher than his season-long percentage), will be in action for the Washington Nationals against the Pittsburgh Pirates and Johan Oviedo on April 30 at 1:35 PM ET.

-In his last game, he hit a home run while going 2-for-4 against the Mets.
+He had a one-hit performance in his last game (1-for-4) against the Pirates.

 Alex Call Game Info & Props vs. the Pirates